universal-ctags/citre/docs/user-manual/about-tags-file.md

 After you've decided where to save the tags file, Citre asks you to specify a root dir.
 It has 2 uses:

-- Ctags command runs in it, i.e., it's the current working directory when running ctags.
+- It's the working directory when running ctags.
+You can think Citre `cd` to this directory, then run Ctags.
 - In the command editing buffer, The path of added dir/files relative to the root dir are used, if they are inside the root dir.